multnomah-county-it/libilsws/README.md

 ### Register New Patron
 ```
 /**
- * Not all of these are actually required.
-See the YAML configuration file to determine
+ * The order of the fields doesn't matter.
+Not all of these are actually required.
- * which fields are required.
+ * See the YAML configuration file to determine which fields are required.
  */
 $patron = [
     'birthDate' => '1962-03-07',